micromaomao/blog/content/linux-ick/en.md

 <span class="comment">// ... more strace output ...</span>
 </pre>

 I suspect it is detecting debuggers and potentially changing its behavior.
-After writing this I later found out that actually it will pretend to run as normal even when it has detected a tracer, but actually will not print the flag even with the right input.
+After writing this I later found out that it will actually pretend to run as normal even when it has detected a tracer, but will not print the flag even with the right input.
 For now, I found the code that puts that number in `/proc/self/status` by simply searching for &ldquo;TracerPid&rdquo;:

 <a class="make-diff" href="./diffs/0001-hide-TracerPid.patch"></a>